openstack-archive/tripleo-image-elements/elements/horizon/README.md

-Installs OpenStack Dashboard (Horizon) from git.
+Install and configure OpenStack Dashboard (Horizon).

 Horizon runs on port 80 behind Apache using mod_wsgi.